david618/elastic-ingest/README.md

 # elastic-ingest

-Documents ingest testing done using Spark to load message from Kakfa to Elasticsearch.
+Documents ingest rates achieved using Spark to load message from Kakfa to Elasticsearch.

+## Using VM's on Azure

+## Using AKS